 The goal of this paper is to propose an analytical framework that provides a theoretical support for cross-layer designs for rate control under multipath routing.
-Our model is close to the approach in \cite{Paganini:2006,Paganini:2007} and combines rate control modeled by NUM, with a routing strategy based on discrete choice distribution models that lead to a Markovian Traffic Equilibrium (MTE).
+Our model combines rate control modeled by NUM with a routing strategy based on discrete choice distribution models that lead to a Markovian Traffic Equilibrium (MTE).
 The latter is a decentralized stochastic version of Wardrop's model.
 The combination of the NUM and MTE models leads to a system of equations that correspond to the optimality conditions of an equivalent Markovian Network Utility Maximization problem (MNUM), a strictly convex unconstrained program of low dimension where the variables are the link congestion prices.
-This characterization allows to establish the existence and uniqueness of an equilibrium, and provides a basis for designing decentralized protocols for congestion control with multipath routing.
+This characterization allows us to establish the existence and uniqueness of an equilibrium, and provides a basis for designing decentralized protocols for congestion control and multipath routing.

 The paper is structured as follows.
 Section \S\ref{prelim} reviews the basic components of our cross-layer approach: we recall the NUM framework for modeling the steady state of TCP protocols and we discuss the concepts of Wardrop equilibrium and Markovian routing.
 Section \S\ref{cross-layer} combines NUM and MTE, introducing the MNUM model for routing and rate control.
 In \S\ref{reduced-model} we reduce MNUM to a system of equations involving only the link congestion prices, and then in \S\ref{variational-model} we show that these equations admit a variational characterization {\sc (d-mnum)} proving the existence of a unique equilibrium state.
 In \S\ref{distributed-algorithm} we briefly discuss how the model might lead to a cross-layer design of a distributed TCP/IP protocol.
 We close the paper with comparisons to previous work and some perspectives on future research.